dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 > *If we tried to write a JavaScript web application composed of nothing but pure functions with no side effects, it couldn't interact with its environment and therefore wouldn't be particularly useful.

-Let's examine an example.
-Say we have some text and we want to count the words as well as output keywords that are longer than five characters:
+Let's explore an example.
+Say we have some text copy and we want to get its word count.
+We also want to find keywords that are longer than five characters.
+Using functional programming, our resulting code might look something like this:

 ```js
 const fpCopy = `Functional programming is powerful and enjoyable to write.
 It's very cool!`;